FPGA-Research-Manchester/OrkhestraFPGAStream/docs/memory_allocation.md

 ### But how can I use even more memory?

 Now to explain in more detail what does this *udmabuf* device actually do.
 Here is the documentation for the renamed [udmabuf library](https://github.com/ikwzm/udmabuf).
-"u-dma-buf is a Linux device driver that allocates contiguous memory blocks in the kernel space as DMA buffers and makes them available from the user space"
+"*u-dma-buf is a Linux device driver that allocates contiguous memory blocks in the kernel space as DMA buffers and makes them available from the user space*"
-This contiguous memory blocks can only be allocated in the *cma* space.
-This cma space is in the kernel space.
+This contiguous memory block can only be allocated in the *cma* space.
+This *cma* space is in the kernel space.
 For 32-bit processors with 4 GB of memory it's 1GB kernel space and 3GB userspace.
 For 64-bit it's fifty-fifty.
 The ZCU102 used for this development uses a 64-bit processor.
 So we should be able to use up to 2GB memory.
 Problem is that kernel space is used for other stuff as well including configuring the FPGA.
-Thus we tested changing the size of the cma in the kernel space.
-Up to 1792m cma size was successfully configured.
+Thus we tested changing the size of the *cma* in the kernel space.
+Up to 1792m *cma* size was successfully configured.

 The parameter was found from [this Android document](https://android.googlesource.com/kernel/exynos/+/android-exynos-3.4/Documentation/contiguous-memory.txt?fbclid=IwAR3aeX64eQU6sRFk3v_BzjHhtAP08om-5qfM91ztbjUoCQrQJmFopKlJlGY#310).
 How the bootimage can be changed is using **u-boot-tools** and **device-tree-compiler**.
-Then the following script can be used to unpack the boot image into *kern.img* and the device tree file (dtb).
-The dtb file is also converted into a human readable DTS file.
+Then the following script can be used to unpack the boot image into the *kern.img* and the device tree file (DTB).
+The DTB file is also converted then into a human readable DTS file for us the edit.

 ```Shell
 #!/bin/bash